Why do Girlguiding members make a Promise?

 Making Your Promise – The Enrollment Ceremony

-After you have been attending for 6 to 8 weeks we will ask you to make you Promise at a special Enrollment Ceremony.
+After you have been attending for a few weeks (normally 4 or 6) we will ask you to make you Promise at a special Enrolment Ceremony.

-For more information see our Enrollment Ceremony page.
+For more information see our Enrolment Ceremony FAQ.

-After you have been attending for 6 to 8 weeks we will ask you to make you Promise at a special Promise Ceremony.
+After you have been attending for 4-6 weeks we will ask you to make your Promise at a special Promise Ceremony.
 This is when you will become a proper fully-fledged Brownie.

 Making your promise is a very special occasion and we welcome family and friends along to the ceremony.
 But it’s nothing to worry about!

 We wait for family/friends to arrive and then we all get into a big circle.
 You will stand inbetween you Sixer and Seconder in the circle.

 There are normally 3 or 4 Brownies to enroll at the same time.
 When it’s your turn, you will walk to Brown Owl with your Sixer and Seconder either side of you, making an arch.